davidnmora/oops-you-invented-react/blog-post.md

 </div>
 ```

-The spriti of HTML now lives in JS! 😁 ✨
+The spirit of HTML now lives in JS! 😁 ✨

 ## ... except it's still super ugly and no one wants to use it.